jimfinnis/gronk/README.md

 it tries to load a Markdown file of that name from the current directory.
 If that fails, you get a 404.
 Otherwise it will load the data, convert from markdown to HTML, and feed it to the `main.html` template.

+There are a few special commands accessible through the `{{..}}` mechanism, see the default pages for these once you have the system running.